Menu

 So, diese Woche habe ich meine V905 vom Auto geschmissen.
 Gesamt KM-Leistung 24895km, die Reifen auf der VA zwischen 5,7-6,1mm, HA ca. 5,3-5,5mm.
 Nur mit den Michelin Alpin 4 hatte ich ähnlich niedrigen Verschleiß.
 24895km droven, tread from 5,3mm-6,1mm.
 I have droven some winter tires on similar car, only with the Michelin Alpin A4 I had a tire which lasts similar.
 Bought this tire in 2014 and replaced it IN december 2017.
 Already wrote a review in 2016, after 2 seasons, so I write here only a short conclusion.
 Wet: Still surprisingly good.
 Much better than some tests showed with a new tire Dry: Good, but still I liked the Michelin Alpin A4 more Snow: Ouch!
 I wrote this in 2016: The weak point on my FWD is cornering in snow.
 The V905 react nervous, I had to correct the direction harder and more often as with tires like Michelin A4, Dunlop Winter Response, Fulda Montero 2.
 No recommendation for inexperienced drivers.
 In the 4th season, still with good tread, the tire was very bad in snow.
 Accelerate still OK but dangerous in the corners.
 I was in a ruck, had to stop uphill because of a turning car.
 So far not a problem.
 A bit later tow 90° corners almost let me crash.
 I drove slow but I had almost 0 grip at front wheels, I had luck to not end on a snowy meadow or in a tree.
 With a speed around 25km/h my ESP-light lights constantly, oversteed, understeer, almost undriveable.
 After this adventure I contact my tire dealer and 2 ays later I fit new winter tires on my car because it´s much cheaper than a new car and more healthy than make a crash.
 I wrote I don´t trust this tire if the tread is getting lower and was more right than I ever thought.
 Can´t remember I throwed winter tires away with around 5mm tread.
 Conclusion: Funny tire if you don´t drive more than 2mm down.
 Now the V906 is on the way.
 It looks much more generic, like so many other winter tires.
 Will Yokohama improve and make the new tire also driveable in snow if the tread is

-Have you driven on the Yokohama W drive V905 tire?
+How would you rate the Yokohama W drive V905?

 Latest Yokohama W drive V905 Reviews